+G2 Minimum Maximum

+G2 Number of credits per term a student can take for the

+stated full-time tuition 30 30

+G3 Yes No

+G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? x

+• V NI-

+G4 Yes No

+G4 Do tuition and fees vary by undergraduate instructional program? х

+G4 %

-G2 Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition 12 24 G3 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х G4 Yes No G4 Do tuition and fees vary by undergraduate instructional program? x G4 % G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1? <1%